cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 An L-norm of any sort isn't appropriate because the numbers here aren't pairwise (observation, model) data.
-Instead, there is a single 'true' value at any time $t$, which is invariantly 1, and then hundreds to thousands of simulated values at each time $t$.
+Instead, there is a single 'true' value at any time $t$, which is invariably 1, and then hundreds to thousands of simulated values at each time $t$.

 Instead, because the true value is 1, all of the results shown in Figure 5 are